 What Are Trans Fats?

 Trans fats are found naturally in animal fats and as PHOs in baked goods.
-They’ve been used by food manufacturers because they’re inexpensive and increase a food product’s shelf life, stability, and texture, according to the U.S. Centers for Disease Control and Prevention (CDC).
+They’ve been used by food manufacturers because they’re inexpensive and increase a food product’s shelf life, stability, and texture, according to the (CDC).

 The problem is that these fats raise low-density lipoprotein (LDL) or “bad” cholesterol.
 Increased LDL cholesterol is a risk factor for coronary heart disease, the number one killer in the United States.
 The CDC estimates avoiding trans fat could prevent up to 20,000 heart attacks and 7,000 deaths a year.